joergbeyer/minimon/README.md

 }
 ```

-The timestamp (`ts`) is in seconds since the EPOCH. you see a list of measurements
+The timestamp (`ts`) is in seconds since the EPOCH. you see a list of measurements.